 If you stumbled across this article after a retailer reached out to you about selling your merchandise, lucky you!
 You can use all the advice in this article to create a great business relationship with them.
 That said, most craft businesses decide to start selling wholesale first and then need to go out and find potential customers, so let’s take a closer look at the process:

-- Vet potential customers- you can’t really stop people from buying a product from you online, but you_can_be choosey about your wholesale customers.
-Remember that these businesses are going to be selling your brand, so you don’t want to partner with anyone who doesn’t have the same values as you.
+Vet potential customers- you can’t really stop people from buying a product from you online, but you_can_be choosey about your wholesale customers.
+Remember that these businesses will sell your brand, so you don’t want to partner with anyone who doesn’t have the same values as you.

 Something like the following template works well: [greeting] > [who you are and why you’re reaching out to them_specifically_(i.e. what you like about their store)] > [what you have to offer and why you think your products will sell well in their store].